SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==========================================================================
 Date        Notes
 ==========  ==========================================================================
-2016-02-08  * Added discussion of how to distinguish
+2016-02-08  * Added information about how to distinguish
-              between methods or initializers whose names differ only by the names of their arguments in the :ref:`Expressions_ExplicitMemberExpression` section.
+              between methods or initializers whose names differ only by the names of their arguments to the :ref:`Expressions_ExplicitMemberExpression` section.

             * Updated the discussion of ``@objc`` in the :ref:`Attributes_DeclarationAttributes` section to note that